-- Library photocopier heavily used by teachers and students, with 15335 pages copied
+- Library photocopier heavily used by teachers and students [usage stats available when we re-enter building]

 Classes & Events

-Hosted two new lunch clubs: a knitting club run by parent and community volunteers and a board game club devoted to tabletop gaming run by Mr. Haines
+Hosted weekly board game club devoted to tabletop gaming run by Mr. Haines

-Ran two book fairs for students and parents during the weeks of parent-teacher conference
+Ran two in-person and one virtual book fairs for students and parents during the weeks of parent-teacher conference

-Hosted author visits from LAMBDA Literary and booktalks and cooking demos from Brooklyn Public Library
+Hosted author visits from LAMBDA Literary and virtual summer reading booktalks and in-person office hours from Brooklyn Public Library & MyLibraryNYC

-Held our 2nd Feminism & Women’s History open house for our new collection, featuring a guest from League of Women Voters, which granted CTLE credit for staff and visiting educators
+Held our 3rd Feminism & Women’s History open house for our collection, a weeklong virtual celebration on Twitter and Instagram

 - Set up blogs for all 8th grade ELA classes and provided technical support and instruction throughout the year

-- Taught lessons on citation, better Googling, website evaluation, database research, plagiarism, notetaking, finding the next great book to read, instructional writing, Google Docs, and Google Slides to ELA, social studies, and science classes
+- Taught lessons on citation, better Googling, website evaluation, database research, plagiarism, notetaking, finding the next great book to read (video lesson!), instructional writing, Google Docs, and Google Slides to ELA, social studies, and science classes

 - Hosted Hour of Code classes for science and math teachers